opencats/OpenCATS_Documentation/docs/introduction.rst

 OpenCATS is a free and open source, full-featured, web-based applicant tracking system, or ATS.
 It helps you manage the complete recruitment life-cycle from business development through finalizing a placement.
 It manages a huge range of information for you, including:

-* candidate details, qualifications, resumes (C.V's), contact history
+* Candidate details, qualifications, resumes (C.V's), contact history
-* job orders details, associated contacts, and the candidate pipeline for each
+* Job orders details, associated contacts, and the candidate pipeline for each
-* multiple recruiters, sites, career portals, and much more
+* Multiple recruiters, sites, career portals, and much more

 OpenCATS vs CATSOne vs "open source"
 ------------------------------------